viernes, 1 de diciembre de 1989

 This love that you left abandoned

-in the furtive kiss of an afternoon
+in the furtive kiss of an afternoon,

-at the voice of an injured affection,
+at the cry of a wounded affection,

-in the saddest verses it hid
+in the saddest verses it hid,

-and a muse, poet called him.
+and a muse, a poet named it so.

-Your name was Sandra Jaqueline's
+Your name was Sandra Jaqueline,

 lunes, 29 de mayo de 1989